levelupsoftwares/react-frontend-journey/5.Bg-Changer/README.md

-# Day 5 — Background Changer App
+# Day 5 — Background Colour Changer App
 On Day 5 of my React journey, I built a Background Changer App to explore state management and event handling in React.

 ## What I Learned